urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/Authentication basics.md

 Read about SymmetricSecurityKey.
 It uses the same object to encrypt and decrypt.
 We also got Asymmetric one which is mostly used for certificates.

 **CLAIMS are info we know about the user using the token.
 So a claim like an email, nameidentifier.
-ClaimTypes are predefined, we can define custom claim types by doing: new Claim("customWhatever", "customThing")
+ClaimTypes are predefined, we can define custom claim types by doing: new Claim("customWhatever", "customThing").
+Once we have a token for a User, we have this User global property we can access inside our controllers like User.FindFirstValue(ClaimTypes.NameIdentifier) to get id. we set those up in token service.